Gulfstream G650/G700/G800: Design

 The G650 has a cruise speed of Mach 0.85 to 0.90, with maximum speed of Mach 0.925 and a range of up to 7000 nmi.
 It can be equipped with a full kitchen and bar as well as a variety of entertainment features including satellite phones and wireless internet.
 The jet uses two Rolls-Royce BR725 engines, each producing a maximum thrust of 17000 lbf.
 Gulfstream has stated that with a weight of less than 100000 lb, the G650 is able to land at small general aviation airports allowing passengers to avoid larger more busy airports.

 To better use the main cabin space, Gulfstream designers rejected the usual circular fuselage cross-section in favor of an oval which uses a flatter lower portion.
 The cabin is 8 ft 6 in wide and 6 ft 3 in high, allowing the craft to be configured to carry between 11 and 18 passengers.
 The fuselage and wing are constructed mostly of metal while composite materials are used for the empennage, winglets, rear pressure bulkhead, engine cowlings, cabin floor structure and many fairings.
 The elliptical cabin windows, eight on each side of the fuselage, are 28 in wide.
 Panels are bonded rather than riveted, reducing parts count compared to the G550.

 The G650 wing has a sweep of 36 degrees which is greater than wings on previous Gulfstream aircraft like the G550 with a sweep of 27 degrees.
 It does not use leading-edge high-lift devices, and tracks for rear-mounted flaps are completely enclosed within the airfoil contour.
 The wing's leading edge is a continuously changing curve, and the airfoil varies continuously from root to tip.
 The aircraft also incorporates winglets.

 The aircraft controls are completely fly-by-wire, with no mechanical control between pilot and flight surfaces.
 The surfaces are moved by dual hydraulic systems.
 The G650 shares its yokes and column with the G550 in an effort to receive a common type rating.
 While most newer airliners now employ fly-by-wire technology, the G650 was only the second fly-by-wire business jet, after the Dassault Falcon 7X and before the Embraer Legacy 500.

-At FL 470 and ISA-7°C, it cruises at Mach 0.85 or 480 kn TAS and burns 2,400 lb per hour at a weight of 67,500 lb, raising to 3,000 lb per h at Mach 0.90 or 506 kn TAS.
+At FL 470 and ISA-7°C, it cruises at Mach 0.85 or 480 kn TAS and burns 2,400 lb per hour at a weight of 67,500 lb, increasing to 3,000 lb per hour at Mach 0.90 or 506 kn TAS.

 The G700's flight deck is upgraded to the Symmetry flight deck from the G500/G600.